top of page

 • Share your wedding day Photography Schedule with your wedding party and family.
 We will plan your photography schedule for the day together - at or shortly after you have booked me!
 Then, we'll review it again and confirm it, along with the rest of the day’s schedule and details, as your wedding day nears.

 • Get familiar with your dress, veil, jewelry, etc. ahead of time: Before your wedding day, make sure that you and the person/people helping you get dressed know how to put on your dress - including corset backs, ties, bows, buttons, and your veil.
 Practice putting on your shoes and jewelry.
-Trying to figure this out on your wedding day can take extra time, especially if something goes wrong.
+Trying to figure this out for the first time on your wedding day can take extra time, especially if something goes wrong.
 Make decisions ahead of time and also - practice, practice, practice with those who will help you get dressed and/or bustle your dress!

 • Comfortable shoes are a great idea!!
 As the bride, you're on your feet most of the day, and dancing into the night.
-Many brides wear sandals, birks, slippers, chucks, flip flops, or other comfy and cute shoes.
+Many brides wear sandals, Birks, sneakers, slippers, chucks, flip flops, or other comfy and cute shoes.
 Your feet are the last thing you need to worry about – and in most cases, won’t even be seen under your wedding gown.
 You can always slip on something different for a photo, if a 'shoe shot' is important to you.

 • Rented tux shoes can be uncomfortable.
 Sometimes the guys buy their own shoes that look like the tux shoes, but actually feel good.
 If nothing else, plan to have comfortable shoes to slip into at the reception, or invest in a pair of insoles for the rentals.
 Cowboy boots, chucks, and others are popular options for the more casual wedding.